White Aggregation and Restoration for Few-shot 3D Point Cloud Semantic Segmentation: Experiments

-We use the AdamW optimizer with a learning rate of $1 \times 10^{-4}$ and a weight decay of 0.01.
+For training, AdamW optimizer with a learning rate of $1 \times 10^{-4}$ and a weight decay of 0.01 is applied.
 Training is conducted for 10 and 20 epochs for the $N$-way 1-shot and 5-shot settings, respectively, where each epoch consists of 400 episodes.
 The learning rate is decayed by a factor of 0.1 at 60\% and 80\% of the total number of epochs.
-All experiments are performed on a single RTX A6000 GPU.
+All experiments are performed on an RTX A6000 GPU.